Worthing CIL Neighbourhood Fund

 A total of 47 applications were received in 2024 for the third round of CIL funding.
 The council was delighted to see the range of projects highlighted by applicants.
 Of the applications received, a total of 27 were allocated CIL funding, based on the evaluation of the assessment panels.
 This will result in a total of over £200,000 of CIL Neighbourhood Funding being given to the community and voluntary sector in Worthing to help fund some brilliant projects.

-The Worthing CIL Neighbourhood Fund Progress Report gives a summary of each of the successful applications who have been granted funding and provides an update as to the progress of the project.
-It also includes details of the projects allocated CIL funding in previous funding rounds:
+The Worthing CIL Neighbourhood Fund Progress Report gives a summary of each of the successful applications who have been granted funding and provides an update as to the progress of the project:

 The interactive map shows the locations of all the projects which have been awarded CIL Neighbourhood Funding, as well as the five 'CIL areas':

-The council has provided feedback to all unsuccessful applicants and referred them to work with Community Works who will be able to assist them with getting the support they need to apply for future grants.
-All groups will have the opportunity to reapply in the next CIL funding round.
+The council has provided feedback to all unsuccessful applicants in previous funding rounds.
+All unsuccessful groups have the opportunity to reapply in future CIL funding rounds.

 Any questions?